List of notification codes

 Suggestions for improvement

-The join hint cannot be fulfilled because the given JOIN variable was introduced before the optional match and is therefore already bound.
-The only option for this query is to remove the hint or change the query so it is possible to use the hint.
+The JOIN hint cannot be applied because its specified variable is before the OPTIONAL MATCH and, therefore, is already bound.
+The only option for this query is to either remove the hint or modify the query to allow it to be used.

 Table 9.
 Notification details